Fedora31/navvdf/README.md

 `vdf_mkdir()` to create folders.
 You also navigate between directories with `vdf_nav()`.

+As this is a personal library, everything is WIP and no support is given.

 ## Limitations

 - The separator between folders can't be used in the name of folders.